tenta-browser/chromium-crosswalk/mojo/public/cpp/bindings/README.md

 This allows struct values to be nullable and struct types to be potentially self-referential.

-Every genereated struct class has a static `New()` method which returns a new `mojo::StructPtr<T>` wrapping a new instance of the class constructed by forwarding the arguments from `New`.
+Every generated struct class has a static `New()` method which returns a new `mojo::StructPtr<T>` wrapping a new instance of the class constructed by forwarding the arguments from `New`.
 For example: